jfrazx/TimerJobs/README.md

 The Timer can emit events when job tasks happen.
 By default it utilizes EventEmitter2, your own eventemitter may be passed as option `emitter: myEventEmitter` to more fully integrate TimerJobs into your application.
+The first argument is always the instance of the timer.

 `jobStart`:
   Emitted when the job is started